vEnhance/even-chan/README.md

 - [USAMO and JMO](https://web.evanchen.cc/problems.html#usamo) (USA)
 - [USEMO](https://web.evanchen.cc/usemo.html)

 May add in more stuff later.
+Right now these are the contests that are pretty well fleshed out in Evan's database (i.e. Evan has done most problems from these contests in recent years).